 Markets and Social Networks (ECB 265)

 Santhi Hejeebu, Associate Professor of Economics & Business

 Networks pervade our tech savvy society.
 This course introduces the science of networks, integrating ideas from economics, sociology, and mathematics.
 We will learn how to identify important people and relationships within a social network.
 We will measure the importance of nodes and the strengths of ties and learn how to predict the formation of new links among members.
 The course examines how information and economic behavior cascades across a network.
 Throughout the class, students will visualize networks and apply course concepts to network data acquired from social media websites including Facebook, YouTube, and Twitter.
 Students will create their own social network analysis projects and present their findings.

 Shannon Reed, Associate Professor of English

 “It's not what a movie is about, it's how it is about it.”

 Ok, so Roger Ebert was a film critic, not a college professor, but he’s absolutely right.
 And in this course, we will spend some of our time discussing what films are about, but we will spend more time thinking, discussing, and analyzing how the film is “about it”; in other words, how does the film create its effects.
 During the course, we will watch, discuss, and analyze films—from animated shorts to documentaries to Hollywood blockbusters.
 We will pay particular attention to how film has created, shaped, represented, or challenged our view of reality.
-Most importantly, we will spend our time figuring out how film has done this.
-Because film is an institution and a cultural practice as well as an art form, we will occasionally meet with a sociology class and compare notes to see what sociologists do with film.
+Because film is an institution and a cultural practice as well as an art form, we will occasionally meet with a sociology class to compare notes and find out what sociologists do with film.